-- Planning Permission: the preferred option requires planning consent, which was obtained on 24th September 2014 subject to Planning Conditions.
-Appendix 4A shows the Planning Approval and Planning Conditions; Appendix 4B shows the Planning Conditions Tracker. - BREEAM: the project team have worked alongside an accredited BREEAM assessor throughout the design process to ensure requirements are considered in a timely manner.
+- ▶ Planning Permission: the preferred option requires planning consent, which was obtained on 24th September 2014 subject to Planning Conditions.
+Appendix 4A shows the Planning Approval and Planning Conditions; Appendix 4B shows the Planning Conditions Tracker.
+At the time of FBC submission all necessary information has been submitted to LCC to discharge the pre-commencement planning conditions. - ▶ BREEAM: the project team have worked alongside an accredited BREEAM assessor throughout the design process to ensure requirements are considered in a timely manner.
 The project has been awarded an Interim Certificate Design Stage by the BRE showing a score of 56.2%, Very Good.
 See Appendix 4C for the Interim Certificate.